-- 1. identify dance as an art form and relate dance to historical and cultural contexts - 2. create original dance work - 3. communicate ideas and intentions using elements of dance - 4. present polished dance works using technical skills and artistic expression - 5. apply reflective practices in order to identify processes for further development - 6. analyse and document dance-making processes - 7. assess the effectiveness of a range of dance works of others - 8. use terminology relevant to dance performance and choreography - 9. identify and appropriately react to potential hazards in a dance environment, and appropriately apply safe dance principles and practices - 10. identify and apply the structure of dance works - 11. work as a soloist and/or member of an ensemble to achieve rehearsal and performance outcomes.
+- 1. create original dance work - 2. communicate ideas and intentions using elements of dance - 3. present polished dance works using technical skills and artistic expression - 4. reflect on and evaluate own dance practices - 5. document and evaluate dance-making processes - 6. evaluate the use of genres, styles historical and cultural contexts and elements of movement in dance works - 7. use relevant terminology relevant to dance performance and choreography - 8. identify and appropriately react to potential hazards in a dance environment, and appropriately apply safe dance principles and practices - 9. critically analyse and apply the structure of dance works - 10. work as a soloist and/or member of an ensemble to achieve rehearsal and performance outcomes.